 CMS is continuing time-limited expenditure authority during the extension period (January 1, 2017 - December 31, 2021) for services in several facilities that are IMDs.
 This authority is pursuant to an evaluation of the IMD role and effectiveness in Vermont's Medicaid Demonstration.
-Vermont has agreed to a planning related to IMD phasedown and/or inclusion in a Substance Use Disorder (SUD) treatment amendment, as appropriate, based on the findings of this evaluation and related system of care discussions.
-This Section of the evaluation plan provides and overview of IMD programs and allowances in Vermont, study questions and tentative design components for both psychiatric and substance use disorder treatment programs.
+Vermont has agreed to phase-down IMD expenditures in CY 2021 and phase-out expenditures by 12/31/2025.
+In addition, Vermont is actively working with CMS on a SUD demonstration amendment that will allow SUD expenditures to continue once approved.
+This Section of the evaluation plan provides an overview of IMD programs and allowances in Vermont, study questions and tentative design components for both psychiatric and substance use disorder treatment programs.